Gerbil1511/Science-Shuffle-/README.md

 ### UX Design

 To ensure our project was user-centric, we began by conducting thorough user research to gather insights and understand the target audience’s needs.
-This foundational step informed the creation of wireframes for the main pages, where we meticulously defined the layout and user flow to provide a seamless experience.
+This foundational step informed the creation of wireframes for the main page(s), where we meticulously defined the layout and user flow to provide a seamless experience.
 We then determined a cohesive thematic style that visually represented the website’s intended appearance, incorporating appropriate colours, typography, and design elements.
 Throughout the process, we collaborated closely to ensure the feasibility of our design concepts.
-This included providing essential design assets, such as images and icons, required for the website’s implementation.
+This included providing essential design assets, such as fonts, images and icons, required for the website’s implementation.

 As we moved into the implementation phase, we focused on accurately translating the design into HTML and CSS.
 Usability testing was conducted across various devices to guarantee a consistent and intuitive user experience.
 We conducted comprehensive usability testing sessions, gathering feedback from real users to guide further improvements.
 Regular reviews were carried out to verify that the website’s design aligned with the initial wireframes and mockups, ensuring consistency and coherence.
-All team members contributed to the preparation of the final presentation, highlighting our design decisions and the user-centric features implemented to enhance the overall experience.

 ### User Stories